microsoft/dstoolkit-route-optimization/README.md

 ## Route Optimization - A Real World Scenario

 The example demonstrated in this solution accelerator is inspired by a real-world scenario.
 The customer is a manufacturing company.
 They have many warehouses in different locations.
 When they receive orders from their clients, the human planner need to plan the package to truck assignment.
-Because the packages may have different destinations, the planner also need to decide the route of this truck, namely, the order of the stops.
+Because the packages may have different destinations, the planner also need to decide the route of each truck, namely, the order of the stops.
 After that, the truck will deliver its packages based on its assigned route.
 Each truck type has its cost measured by the travelling distance.
 The optimization objective here is to minimize the delivery cost incurred by the truck.

 This is a variant of the [vehicle routing problem (VRP)](https://en.wikipedia.org/wiki/Vehicle_routing_problem).
 The constraints modeled in our example are:
 1. There are different kind of trucks we can choose from.
 A truck has capacity limit on both area and weight.
 (We assume that there is no limit about the number of trucks for each type)